rasundsbak/rtd-tutorial/docs/source/03_downloading_packages.rst

 ===================
 New Style: Using Jupyter Notebook
 -------------

+.. todo:: This will change: put in new setup from workbook

 Execute the following code in a Jupyter notebook cell to create a new virtual environment:

 Cell 1::